DailyAdamG/Lahman-Database-Trivia-Queries/README.md

 # Lahman-Database-Trivia-Queries
-MLB Trivia Queries using Microsoft Access
+Repository for MLB Trivia using the Lahman Database